thomasrawiel/powermailcaptcha/README.md

 - Add sitekey and secretkey to TypoScript Constants (see example below)
 - In TypoScript Constants, set the captcha method to `cloudflare`

+### Prosopo Procaptcha
+- Register your domain to [prosopo.io](https://www.prosopo.io/)
+- Add sitekey and secretkey to TypoScript Constants (see example below)
+- In TypoScript Constants, set the captcha method to `procaptcha`

 ### General
 - Ensure that spamshield is enabled (see below)
 - Add a field of Type Powermailcaptcha to your powermail form